Who are the Best 401(k) Providers for Small Business?

 Sounds like a simple question, right?

 When it comes to finding the right 401(k) provider for your small business, it’s actually harder than you’d think.
 The small business 401(k) market is being “disrupted” (that’s the Wall Street Journal’s word – more on that below!), as plan sponsors start to realize that traditional vendors may not have the best offering for a company of their size.
-In fact, a recent piece in The New York Times rules out several of the largest 401(k) providers as not being designed to serve the small business market:
+In fact, The New York Times rules out several of the largest 401(k) providers as not being designed to serve the small business market:

 “Fidelity says its 401(k) plans tend to be too costly for companies with less than $10 million in plan assets.
 At Charles Schwab, the floor starts at $20 million.”